This conference explored the future for London’s night-time economy.

 - Supporting the night-time industries in London: infrastructure, access to culture and opportunities to increase revenue.

-This conference will bring together Members of the Greater London Authority and senior officials from government agencies, Assembly Members, Westminster Parliamentarians, senior central government officials and other policymakers with academics, local authorities, transport, police and emergency services, business associations, cultural partners, tourism representatives, consultants, and resident groups, specialist academics and charities, and reporters from the national and trade press.
+This conference brought together Members of the Greater London Authority and senior officials from government agencies, Assembly Members, Westminster Parliamentarians, senior central government officials and other policymakers with academics, local authorities, transport, police and emergency services, business associations, cultural partners, tourism representatives, consultants, and resident groups, specialist academics and charities, and reporters from the national and trade press.